 • Selection of resistant varieties;

-• Biological methods - treatment of seedlings with biological products that prevent the development of the fungus;
+• Biological methods - treating seedlings with biological products that prevent the development of the fungus;

-• The use of fungicides.
-Sometimes it's necessary.
+• Application of fungicides.
+Sometimes this is necessary.
 Fumigation is carried out in the greenhouse - treatment with gaseous fungicides that disinfect the soil.
-In the area outside the greenhouses - spraying plants with systemic (penetrating into tissues) fungicides.
-This is "Fundazol", "Benorad" - application according to the instructions.
+In the area outside the greenhouses - spraying of plants with systemic (penetrating into tissues) fungicides.
+These are “Fundazol”, “Benorad” - use according to instructions.

-Strawberry diseases are mainly of a fungal nature.
+Strawberry diseases are mainly fungal in nature.
 Therefore, control measures are rarely specific.

-They are aimed at killing the fungus, and fungi often prefer the same conditions.
+They are aimed at destroying the fungus, and fungi often prefer the same conditions.

-Therefore, fighting with one, you carry out the prevention of others.
+Therefore, by fighting one, you are preventing others.

 Strawberries, like all living organisms, need protection and help.
 Try to save her.
-Then she will not upset you, all the work will pay off with the joy of a healthy harvest.
+Then it won’t upset you, all your hard work will be paid off with the joy of a healthy harvest.

 See you soon, dear readers!

 Can significantly affect the yield.
-Excellent weather conditions, an abundance of green mass, fruits - all this is the best fit for insects to destroy entire plantations of shrubs.
+Excellent weather conditions, an abundance of green mass and fruits - all this is ideal for insects to destroy entire plantations of shrubs.

-To avoid the loss of the strawberry crop from pests, it is necessary to carry out preventive protective measures.
+To avoid loss of strawberry crops from pests, it is necessary to carry out preventive protective measures.
 They will help reduce the likelihood of pests, especially those that live in the soil.

 The spectrum of strawberry pests includes a sufficient number of such individuals.
 The main ones are presented below.